Line of industrial computer systems and communication networks

 Quartz glass base materials

-• Flanges / liners in epitaxy equipment
+• Flanges and liners for epitaxy and diffusion equipment

 More about Ilmasil™ Quartz Glass